katcipis/sophia/notes/books/dealers-lightining.md

 In the end, besides blind spots and biases, it seems that avoiding dogmatism is also hard, even among very smart people.

+# Failure

+It is a very normal human emotion to feel good about other people failures =P, not because you like seeing people failing by itself but because it makes you more in peace with your own shortcomings and failures.
+It can also move you not give up and keep trying, this is specially true if the person that failed kept trying and built great things.

+There is a lot of failures histories on the book, but one that caught my attention was one about Alan Kay.
+He is one of the most eloquent people that I know and he is very passionate about his ideas, so it is very hard to imagine him failing to convey his ideas and being speechless.

+And yet that is what happened the first time he tried to present the idea of building 30 personal computers to the entire lab.
+The lab director at the time, Elkind, simply destroyed the idea in public as something that made very little sense.
+Alan Kay was left speechless and even cried after the presentation.
+I can easily imagine this happening to me, but reading about this happening with someone like Alan Kay makes you see that success histories are usually filled with monumental failures.

+In the end he was able to pursue his vision with the Altos, which would be one of the first personal computers with rich interactivity, but even that was kind serendipitous, after his failure some people that were really interested on the challenge of building the Alto just approached Kay and offered to build it in partnership with him.